Meet the Macintosh!

 files with new ones being installed.

-corrupt file might not be replaced.
+corrupt file may not be replaced.

 way to know what it's doing unless installer was designed to notify you.